 It is a measure of his intellectual laziness, however, that his point is not really clear.
 He claims Lincoln was the “great centralizer,” but ignores the simple fact that war always drives change in a government.
 It was inevitable that the Civil War would accelerate the development of the modern state.
 Nevertheless, even after the war, the United States had a relatively weak national government until further developments (such as the depression and the world war) drove the development of the state we see today.
 Blaming all that on Lincoln is just tendentious and rather silly.

 DiLorenzo claims that Lincoln had some kind of evil agenda.
 But he doesn’t reveal his own agenda.
 As far as I can tell, DiLorenzo believes in an extremely weak national government that has no central bank and few other functions, and can be ripped apart by the secession of member states whenever they choose.
 That sounds more like Somalia than the modern United States.
 Very few Americans would support such a national plan, which is probably why DiLorenzo doesn’t have the nerve to express it.
 He should really write a book on his own vision for America before condemning Lincoln’s.

 I can’t help but think of DiLorenzo as just a fellow with a sandwich board standing outside the Lincoln Memorial, badgering the tourists to listen to him and take his handouts.
 But instead they climb the steps to gaze in awe at the majestic statue of the Great Emancipator and read the timeless words he spoke at Gettysburg and at his second inauguration, which are literally carved in stone around him.
-The great frieze encircling the monument has it right: “In this temple, as in the hearts of the people for whom he saved the Union, the memory of Abraham Lincoln is enshrined forever.”
+The inscription on the wall behind him has it right: “In this temple, as in the hearts of the people for whom he saved the Union, the memory of Abraham Lincoln is enshrined forever.”
 That won’t be changed by Tom DiLorenzo’s nasty little book.